-Want to learn how to make homemade blueberry jam?
-This quick and easy Small Batch Blueberry Jam (no pectin) is the perfect recipe for beginners and only makes one 6-ounce jar.
-Spread it on toast for breakfast or use it in dessert recipes.
+Learn how to make homemade blueberry jam with this 3 ingredient Blueberry Jam without pectin!
+It’s the perfect recipe for beginners because this small batch blueberry jam makes only one 6-ounce jar.
+Spread it on toast for breakfast or swirl it into dessert.

-I have homemade jam recipes for strawberry jam, peach jam, raspberry jalapeno jam, and sour cherry jam, but no blueberry.
+I have homemade jam recipes for strawberry jam without pectin, peach jam without pectin, raspberry jalapeno jam, and sour cherry jam, but no blueberry.

-Now technically I’ve published my blueberry jam recipe before to accompany my Honey Blueberry Oatmeal Bars.
+Now technically I’ve published my blueberry jam recipe before to accompany my Blueberry Oatmeal Bars.

 Since my small batch jam recipes do well on their own, I wanted to give my homemade blueberry jam recipe its own post.

-If you’ve made my strawberry and cherry jams before, then you’ll recognize I use the same technique for my Blueberry Jam (No Pectin) – fruit, sugar, and lemon juice.
+If you’ve made my fruit jams before, then you’ll recognize I use the same technique for my no pectin blueberry jam – fruit, sugar, and lemon juice.

 If not, it’s totally easy to get started!
-Stir everything together in a large skillet then boil for about 10-15 minutes.
-I’ll even show you a cool trick (literally) on how to know when your jam is done.
+Stir everything together in a large 12 inch skillet then boil for about 8-10 minutes.
+I’ll even show you a cool trick (literally) on how to know when your blueberry jam is done.

 No dealing with storing and giving away tons of blueberry jam just so you can keep one jar for yourself.